 July 24, 2015

-The National Network to End Domestic Violence (NNEDV) welcomes the data released today on mass killings – a frightful scourge in our nation.
+Washington, DC – The National Network to End Domestic Violence (NNEDV) welcomes new data released today on mass killings – a frightful scourge in our nation.
 The research indicates that in the majority of cases, the perpetrators knew the victim or victims.
 Analysis of mass shootings reveals that the majority of these known perpetrators are abusers.

-The USA Today article, Beyond Bloodshed, fails to make this connection.
+The USA TODAY article, Behind the Bloodshed, fails to make this connection.
 Identifying “breakups, estrangements, and family arguments” as the trigger in these cases hints at domestic violence but obfuscates the perpetrator’s agency in patterns and threats leading up to the murders.

-“In order to work towards preventing these mass murders, we need to first name the underlying reality of domestic violence,” said Monica McLaughlin, Deputy Director of Public Policy at NNEDV.
+“In order to work towards preventing these mass murders, we need to first name the underlying reality of domestic violence,” said Monica McLaughlin, NNEDV Deputy Director of Public Policy.
 “Perpetrators haven’t snapped from a specific ‘family dispute’ – they are continuing their reign of terror and control.
 They are carrying out their plans, often clearly stated, to kill their partners and families.”

 Infographic_Quote-2015-Monica-McLaughlin-mass-murders